 The habitat of the evening grosbeak includes conifer forests and in winter, box elders, maples, and fruiting shrubs.
 During migration and winter, these birds can be found in deciduous groves in woodlands and semi-open country.

 (f/5.6, 1/500 second, ISO 2000, 55-250 @ 55mm)

-You can find evening grosbeaks foraging mostly in trees and shrub and sometimes on the ground.
+You can find evening grosbeaks foraging mostly in trees and shrubs and sometimes on the ground.
 Except when nesting, these birds usually forage in flocks.

-Evening grosbeaks mostly feed on seeds, some berries and insects.
-Seeds make up majority of their diets.
-The huge bill of theses grosbeaks allows them to crack large seeds with ease.
-This includes the seeds of box elder, ash, maple, locust and other trees.
+Evening grosbeaks mostly feed on seeds, some berries, and insects.
+Seeds make up the majority of their diets.
+The huge bill of these grosbeaks allows them to crack large seeds with ease.
+This includes the seeds of box elder, ash, maple, locust, and other trees.
 They also feed on the buds of deciduous trees, berries, small fruits and weed seeds.
 They will feed on oozing maple sap and some insects during the summer.
 They will also eat fine gravel for minerals and salts.

 (f/5.6, 1/230 second, ISO 1600, 55-250 @ 55mm)